DFSP/Masters-Thesis-usmanager/web-manager/README.md

 ### Licença

-Web manager está licenciado com o [MIT license](https://github.com/usmanager/usmanager/LICENSE).
+Web manager está licenciado com a [MIT license](https://github.com/usmanager/usmanager/LICENSE).
 Ver a licença no cabeçalho do respetivo ficheiro para confirmar.